📋 Quick Summary

 Code Explanation: AFMotor Library and Motor Setup

-The code includes the AFMotor.h library, which is the Adafruit Motor Shield library.
-This library provides a simple interface to control DC motors connected to the shield.
-Four motor objects are created: motor1(1) through motor4(4), corresponding to the M1 to M4 terminals on the shield.
-In setup(), the serial communication is initialized at 9600 baud (matching the HC-05 default baud rate), and all four motors are set to full speed (255 out of 255).
+The code starts by including AFMotor.h, which is the Adafruit Motor Shield library.
+This library gives you a straightforward way to control DC motors connected to the shield.
+Then, four motor objects are created: motor1(1) through motor4(4), corresponding to the M1 to M4 terminals on the shield.
+During setup(), the serial communication is initialized at 9600 baud (matching the HC-05 default baud rate), and all four motors are set to full speed (255 out of 255).

 Code Explanation: Motor Mapping (M1 to M4)

-Motors 1 and 2 (M1, M2) are the left-side motors, and motors 3 and 4 (M3, M4) are the right-side motors.
-This mapping is important because the turning logic depends on driving the left and right sides independently.
+In this setup, motors 1 and 2 (M1, M2) are on the left side, and motors 3 and 4 (M3, M4) are on the right.
+This mapping matters because the turning logic depends on driving the left and right sides independently.
 If your car turns the wrong way or drives backward when you expect forward, you can swap the motor connections at the shield terminals or swap the FORWARD/BACKWARD constants in the code.

 Code Explanation: Bluetooth Command Protocol

-The command protocol is straightforward: the app sends a single ASCII character, and the Arduino reads it from the serial buffer in loop().
-The five commands are F (forward), B (backward), L (turn left), R (turn right), and S (stop).
-This simple single-character protocol is fast and reliable for real-time control.
+The command protocol is simple: the app sends a single ASCII character, and the Arduino reads it from the serial buffer in loop().
+There are five commands: F (forward), B (backward), L (turn left), R (turn right), and S (stop).
+Since each command is just one character, the response time is fast enough for real-time control.

 Code Explanation: Movement Functions